cloudflare/cloudflare-docs/content/workers/testing/vitest-integration/test-apis.md

 - {{<code>}}SELF: {{<type>}}Fetcher{{</type>}}{{</code>}}

   - [Service binding](/workers/runtime-apis/service-bindings/) to the default export defined in the `main` Worker.
 Use this to write integration tests against your Worker.
-Note this `main` Worker runs in the same isolate/context as tests so any global mocks will apply to it too.
+The `main` Worker runs in the same isolate/context as tests so any global mocks will apply to it too.

     <br>